Seagreen Offshore Wind Farm: Seagreen 1A extension

 The project was originally proposed to have 150 turbines, but was reduced to just 114 larger turbines producing the same power.

 There are now plans to extend the wind farm to 1.5 GW with an additional 36 turbines from the original consent for 150.
 The Marine Licence application for this was approved in December 2021, and the Section 36C consent awarded in October 2022.

 Also in October 2022, approval was given to increase Seagreen 1A to 500 MW, from the original 360 MW, bring the project total to 1.575 GW.
 The height and diameter of the turbines now proposed are larger than the existing turbines.
 The substation for phase 1A will be at the former Cockenzie power station in East Lothian.

 Curtailment

 A a result of grid constraints, the Seagreen wind farm was curtailed for 71% of the time it was expected to have operated in 2024, leading to payments of £65m.
+This increased slightly to 77% of the output being curtailed in 2025.
 According to the National Energy System Operator, around 2.4% of consumer bills are spent on curtailment payments.
+Gas plants are fired in southern England instead.